loganbrenningmeyer/c-cube-printer/PlatonicPrinter/README.md

 ## Icosahedron

 Building an icosahedron from a cube is a bit trickier than the others.
-First, intersect 3 "golden rectangles"--rectangles whose ratio of length/width = $phi$ (the golden ratio)--along the $x$, $y$, and $z$-axes.
-The length of the rectangles is equal to the length of the cube, and the width can be found by length / $phi$. $alpha$
+First, intersect 3 "golden rectangles"--rectangles whose ratio of length/width = $\phi$ (the golden ratio)--along the $x$, $y$, and $z$-axes.
+The length of the rectangles is equal to the length of the cube, and the width can be found by length/$\phi$. $alpha$

 https://www.georgehart.com/virtual-polyhedra/ex-pr1.html